Latest Blog Posts

 - Store infrequently used items up high or in less accessible areas.

 Trying to store hockey bags?
 Try placing two shelving units that are 4 or 5 shelves high, with 24” or 36” deep shelves, one in front of the other and securely attach them together.
-This will hold one bag per shelf with room to leave it open to air out and place some items on the shelf beside the bag to dry.
+This will hold one bag per shelf with room to leave it open to air out and place some items beside the bag to dry.

-With the right shelves and bins it is easy to sort your items into categories, place them in a labeled container and locate them in your storage room.
+With the right shelves and bins, it is easy to sort your items into categories, place them in a labelled container and locate them in your storage room.
+Removing smells from your storage areas will keep your items clean and fresh.
 Remember to keep only what you need and love.